alban-read/M1-MICRO-FORTH/dumbint.md

 a-Z      fetch address of fixed global variable

-@        fetch value from stacked address
+@        fetch value from stacked address see below.

-!        store 2nd into tos
+!        store value into variable see below.

 e.g. set variable